rbsathish/python_Programs/README.md

 # python_Programs
 In this repo just solving Basic python programs and uploading for reference.

+Question and Solution will be on same name.

 Questions:

-    you can find the questions from Questions.txt
+    You can find the questions from Questions folder.

 Solutions:

-    Answers will be in solutions.py
+    Answers from Solutions folder.

 Questions Short Topics:

     1. Write a program that prints the numbers from 1 to N.But, for multiples of three,  print “Fizz” instead of the number and